 Things that may raise the risk of this problem are:

-- Having health problems that increase the risk of falls
+- Having health problems that raise the risk of falls

 - Alcohol use disorder